orion-cirb/CFos_Granule_Cells2D/README.md

 2D images taken with a x40 objective

 2 channels:
-  1. *CSU_405*: DAPI nuclei
+  1. *CSU_405*: Hoechst nuclei
   2. *CSU_642*: c-Fos cells

 With each image should be provided a .roi or .zip file containing one or multiple ROI(s).

 ### Plugin description

-* Count nuclei based on the total volume of packed nuclei divided by as nucleus volume estimation of 250 microns^3
+* Count nuclei based on the total volume of packed nuclei divided by a nucleus volume estimation of 250 microns^3
 * Count c-Fos cells with Cellpose

 ### Dependencies